• Skip to main content

 • ½ teaspoon salt - more to taste

-• ¼ teaspoon pepper - more to taste
+• ¼ teaspoon freshly ground black pepper - more to taste

 Instructions

-• If you are making the strata right away and not letting it sit overnight, preheat the oven to 400 degrees F. Grease the bottom of a 9x13 baking dish with cooking spray or butter.
+• If you are making the strata right away and not letting it sit overnight, preheat the oven to 400 degrees F/204 degrees C. Grease the bottom of a 9×13 baking dish with cooking spray or butter.

 • Heat olive oil in a large skillet over medium heat.
-Finely chop the shallot, and prepare the kale leaves by taking them off their stems and roughly chopping them.
-Add the shallot and kale to the skillet and cook for 7 to 10 minutes, or until the shallots are tender and the kale leaves are wilted.
+Add the shallot and chopped kale to the skillet and cook for 7 to 8 minutes, or until the shallots are tender and the kale leaves are wilted.

-• Transfer the cooked kale and shallots to the baking dish, and then add the torn or cubed sourdough bread, followed by the shredded gruyere and cheddar cheeses.
+• Transfer the cooked kale and shallots to the baking dish.
+Add the torn or cubed sourdough bread, followed by the shredded gruyere and cheddar cheeses.

 • In a large bowl, whisk together the eggs, milk, mustard, salt, and pepper.
 Pour this mixture over the sourdough, veggies, and cheese.
 Gently shake the dish with your hands to promote an even distribution of the egg mixture.
-You may also want to use a spoon to move the kale around.
+Use a spoon or large fork to gently mix the ingredients and move the kale around.
 Sprinkle a little more cheese on top if desired.
 Cover with foil.

-• Put the covered strata in the fridge for at least 20 minutes so the bread can soak up everything.
-You can keep it in the fridge overnight if you plan to bake the strata the following morning.
+• Put the covered casserole in the fridge for at least 20 minutes so the bread can soak up everything.
+You can keep it in the fridge overnight (up to 12 hours) if you plan to bake the strata the following morning.

 Notes

-• Store leftover slices of the strata in an airtight container in the fridge and reheat for 1-2 minutes on high in the microwave.
+• Store leftover slices of the strata in an airtight container in the fridge for up to 3 days.
+Reheat for 1-minute intervals on high in the microwave until warmed through.

 Nutrition